Sanfrecce Hiroshima

 Sanfrecce Hiroshima (サンフレッチェ広島) is a Japanese professional football club based in Hiroshima.
 The club competes in the J1 League, top flight of the Japanese football league system.
 Sanfrecce is one of the most successful clubs in Japan.
 The club is the joint fourth in most J1 League titles with three, the joint first in most top-flight titles (which includes the defunct Japan Soccer League), with eight, and the club with the most participations in Emperor's Cup finals, with 15.

-Sanfrecce have won three J1 League, three Emperor's Cup, one J.League Cup and four Japanese Super Cup titles.
+Sanfrecce have won 3 J1 League, 1 J2 League, 3 Emperor's Cup, 1 J.League Cup and 4 Japanese Super Cup titles.
 Internationally, the club has made two appearances in the FIFA Club World Cup, with their most recent appearance being in the 2015 edition.

 History

 1938–1991

 The club was a former company team of Toyo Kogyo, Toyo Kogyo Soccer Club (東洋工業サッカー部) in 1938 and played in the semi-professional Japan Soccer League.

 The club was an original founder ("Original Eight" (Note: The Original Eight of the Japan Soccer League (JSL) in 1965 were Mitsubishi, Furukawa, Hitachi, Yanmar, Toyo Industries, Yahata Steel, Toyota Industries and Nagoya Mutual Bank.)) of the now-disbanded Japan Soccer League (JSL) in 1965.
 They dominated the JSL's early years, winning the title 4 times in a row – a feat that was later equaled by Yomiuri SC/Verdy Kawasaki.
 The name change was made at Mazda SC (マツダSC) in 1981.

-During the 1969 season, they participated in the Asian Club Cup, forerunner to today's AFC Champions League; at the time, the tournament was done in a single locale (in that year it was Bangkok, Thailand), and they ended up in third place, the first participation of a Japanese club in the continental tournament.
+During the 1969 season, they participated in the 1969 Asian Club Championship, forerunner to today's AFC Champions League; at the time, the tournament was done in a single locale (in that year it was Bangkok, Thailand), and they ended up in third place, the first participation of a Japanese club in the continental tournament.
 This also cost them the league title to Mitsubishi/Urawa, and although they won another title in 1970, since then the club has been out of the running for the title, with exceptional seasons such as 1994 when they won runner-up.

 The Toyo Industries that became the first JSL champions also completed the first double by taking the Emperor's Cup.
 They were also the first of three "Invincibles", undefeated champion clubs in Japan (the others were Mitsubishi in 1969 and Yamaha in 1987–88), although only Toyo completed a double.

 Ogi Matsumoto and Yasuyuki Kuwahara went on to win the 1968 Olympic bronze medal for the Japan national team.